Problem solving

 The Other Driver Won't Agree

 Is the other party refusing to accept fault or refusing to sign?
-In that case the adjuster report can't be drawn up.
-The right step is to call the police (155/156); our expert guides you by phone, 24/7.
+In that case the adjuster report process depends on the concrete situation.
+If authorities are needed, call 112; our expert guides you by phone, 24/7.

 - ✓ Law 5684 art.
 22/17